 Minute Waltz in D Flat Major

-It’s featured in the cartoon Hyde and the Hare.
+It’s featured in the cartoon Hyde and Hare at the excerpt below.

 The Barber of Seville Overture

 Gioachino Rossini was an Italian composer who wrote 39 different operas.
 The Barber of Seville is his most famous one.